Smoke Alarm Advice

 What type of smoke alarms are available?

-There are three types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic) and combined.
+There are four types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic), heat and combined.

 Ionisation: These are the cheapest and cost very little to purchase.
-They are very sensitive to small particles of smoke produced by flaming fires, such as chip pans, and will detect this type of fire before the smoke gets too thick.
+They are very sensitive to small particles of smoke produced by fast flaming fires, such as paper and wood, and will detect this type of fire before the smoke gets too thick.
 They are marginally less sensitive to slow burning and smouldering fires which give off larger quantities of smoke before flaming occurs.

 Each type looks similar and is powered either by a battery, or mains electricity (or a combination of both).
 Some are inter-connectable so that any smoke detected at one point can raise the alarm at all others.